 Photo by Dana Gluckstein

-Portraiture for Social Change with Dana Gluckstein (One session)
+Portraiture for Social Change with Dana Gluckstein (Online Learning)

 Dana Gluckstein’s book, DIGNITY: In Honor of the Rights of Indigenous Peoples and traveling photography exhibition, DIGNITY: Tribes in Transition, will be used as a case study of a highly effective human rights campaign.
 Gluckstein will discuss her experience at the World Economic Forum in Davos, Switzerland in January 2013, where she spoke on how art can impact the state of the world.
 DIGNITY helped create the tipping point for President Obama to endorse the United Nations Declaration on the Rights of Indigenous Peoples in December 2010.
 Following this historic event, the DIGNITY exhibition was invited to the United Nations at the Palais des Nations in Geneva, Switzerland sponsored by the United States.
 The U.S. tour began in January 2015 after three years of touring European museums.